 Where you live can also play a role in the viability of a career in event planning.
 Urban markets tend to be competitive because of already-established planning firms, and rural areas generally have less demand.
 This means that researching your potential target demographic could be a worthwhile activity before deciding where you're going to start your career.

-** Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2016-17 Edition, website last accessed on March 11, 2016.
+** Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, website last accessed on September 24, 2018.

 American Association of Certified Wedding Planners (AACWP), web site last accessed on April 21, 2016.